Hugh Maguire (Lord of Fermanagh)

-In early 1593, the appointment of an English Sheriff of Fermanagh led to Maguire making the first strikes against the Crown's governance in Ireland.
-The subsequent conflicts, which included the Battle of Belleek and the Battle of the Ford of the Biscuits, were among the first of the Nine Years' War.
-Maguire held command at the Battle of the Yellow Ford, which resulted in a crucial victory for the Irish confederacy.
-In 1600, he was shot and killed by British officer Warham St Leger in a skirmish near Cork.
+Maguire secured the lordship of Fermanagh upon his father's death in 1589.
+In early 1593, Maguire revolted against the appointment of Humphrey Willis as Sheriff of Fermanagh, sparking the Nine Years' War.
+He joined prominent Ulster lords Hugh Roe O'Donnell and Hugh O'Neill, Earl of Tyrone, in seeking military assistance from Spain.
+Subsequent conflicts, which included the Battle of Belleek and the Battle of the Ford of the Biscuits, were among the first of the Nine Years' War.
+Maguire held command at the Battle of the Yellow Ford, which resulted in a crucial confederate victory.
+In 1600, he was fatally shot by English officer Warham St Leger in a skirmish near Carrigrohane.